millukii/bpmn2/README.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+Personal project to learn about modelling business process with an international standard and the implementation of this.

 ## 🏁 Getting Started <a name = "getting_started"></a>